SummaryRead the full fact sheet

 - have previously had a baby whose birth weight was greater than 4,500 grams (4.5 kg)

-- have had a previous complicated pregnancy.
+- have had a previous complicated pregnancy

 Gestational diabetes usually has no obvious symptoms.
 If symptoms do occur, they can include:

-- unusual thirst
+- increased thirst

 - excessive urination

 Most women are diagnosed using a pathology test, which requires blood samples to be taken before and after a glucose drink.
 This is known as a pregnancy oral glucose tolerance test (OGTT).
 This test is usually performed between 24 and 28 weeks into the pregnancy, or earlier if you are at high risk.

 A pregnancy oral glucose tolerance test involves: